Jamnagar District, Gujarat

 Population of Jamnagar District

-As per the Census 2011, Jamnagar District has a total population of 21,60,119 people, consisting of 11,14,192 males and 10,45,927 females.
-There are 4,30,941 households in the district with an average population density of 152 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Jamnagar District had a population of 21,60,119 people living in 4,30,941 households.
+The population comprised 11,14,192 males and 10,45,927 females, with an average population density of 152 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban